Knight Frank: The Wealth Report

 The Wealth Report is an annual publication produced by Knight Frank.
 The Wealth Report looks at global prime property trends and wealth, and examines the prime and super-prime property markets.
 The Wealth Report focuses heavily on the investment activity of global single and multi family offices.
 In their latest report of 2018, the Knight Frank Wealth Report expounded on the increase in family office real estate activity, citing both WeWork and the FINTRX Family Office Platform.
-The report stated that 57% of North American family offices had real estate exposure, while 48% European family offices were currently allocated to the real estate sector.
+The report stated that 57% of North American family offices had real estate exposure, while 48% of European family offices were currently allocated to the real estate sector.